-Modules for this course are commencing in semester 2, beginning January 2016.
-If you are employed within the NHS and wish to apply please contact your Education/Training Lead in the first instance.
+If you are employed within the NHS and wish to apply for this course please contact your Education/Training Lead in the first instance.
 If you are working within the Private, Independent or Voluntary Sector please email firstname.lastname@example.org

 The BSc (Hons) Acute Healthcare Practice is a stimulating and novel programme aimed at inspiring a range of practitioners who practice within acute and critical care settings.